wkgcass/vproxy/README.md

 ### use native fds impl

 Only macos(bsd)/linux supported.
-And you might need to set the `JAVA_HOME` env variable.
+And you might need to set the `JAVA_HOME` env variable before compiling.

 ```
 cd ./src/main/c